BMIKE-53: Investigating Cross-Lingual Knowledge Editing with In-Context Learning: BMIKE-53

-\paragraph{Unifying Data Formats} First, we unify the format of the three datasets to ensure consistency and compatibility.
-Each unified entry includes an edited knowledge item and four test queries.
-These queries evaluate reliability, generality, locality, and portability, respectively.
-The portability evaluation datasets for zsRE and CounterFact were created by~\citet{yao2023editing}.
-For WDF, we extract a knowledge graph from the original WFD dataset, and perform one-hop knowledge reasoning in this graph to formulate portability queries.
+The construction of the BMIKE-53 benchmark involves three key steps: unifying data formats, multilingual expansion, and quality control.
+These steps ensure that the benchmark is consistent, multilingual, and of high quality, enabling robust evaluation of cross-lingual knowledge editing (KE) methods.

-\paragraph{Expansion to Multilingual Datasets} We use the English base data from the first step to generate a multilingual benchmark by structurally translating each data entry into its multilingual counterparts.
-Following previous work~\citep{nie2023cross,wang2023retrieval,beniwal-etal-2024-cross}, we use the Google Translate API\footnote{https://cloud.google.com/translate} for the multilingual expansion.
-To maintain comparability with similar multilingual knowledge datasets like MLAMA~\citep{kassner2021multilingual} and BMLAMA~\citep{qi2023cross}, we opt for the same language set.
+\paragraph{Unifying Data Formats} To ensure consistency across the three datasets, we standardized their formats into a unified structure to create a cohesive English base dataset.
+Each data item in the unified format includes an edited knowledge item and four types of test queries: reliability, generality, locality, and portability.
+The portability queries for zsRE and CounterFact were adopted from the work of \citet{yao2023editing}, while for WFD, we extracted a knowledge graph from the original WFD dataset and performed one-hop knowledge reasoning within the graph to generate portability queries.
+All data items are stored in a JSON format, with a consistent data structure across the three datasets.
+This unified format facilitates seamless integration into the benchmark and enables efficient LLM-assisted translation in the multilingual expansion process.